Why is the physician's waiver required?

 What follow up medical care is required?

-Farnum Programs view the PCP as a vital stakeholder in the ongoing success of our participants.
-Prior to leaving the program, efforts will be made to secure an appointment with your PCP.
-We recommended that the resident sees their PCP at a minimum of six-month intervals for the next two years to review progress toward a healthy lifestyle.
+Farnum programs view the PCP as a vital partner in the ongoing success of our clients.
+Prior to discharge from a program, efforts will be made to secure an appointment with your PCP.
+We recommended that the client sees their PCP at a minimum of six-month intervals for the next two years to review progress toward a healthy lifestyle.

 Our experienced staff will process the necessary paperwork directly with your insurance company to determine your out-of-pocket expenses; based on the co-pay, deductible, and the amount that your insurance company will authorize for treatment.
-The cost to you, if any, will not exceed $240 to $600 per day, depending upon your insurance and the program you enroll in to best meet your treatment needs.
-Limited scholarships are available for uninsured clients and those who are unable to pay their co-pay/deductible.
+The cost to you, if any, will not exceed our private pay rate, depending on your insurance and the program you enroll in to best meet your treatment needs.
+Payment plans and financial assistance are available to those who qualify.